Jantomz/SpectrophotometryTools/README.md

 ## HTML Graphers

-Open the Server file in your terminal and type `npm start` to open the server on your local machine.
+Open the "Server" file in your terminal and type `npm start` to open the server on your local machine.

 Then, open the HTML file that you would like to use and simply input your csv file to create and download the respective graphs!